 But then Microsoft did something unexpected… they released a platform level license where partners, ISVs and customers could actually build their own applications, on the same platform that the Dynamics 365 CE “Power Apps” are built on, and that was the birth of “Power Apps.”.
 This was huge for us.
 Where our previous solution sat on top of the complex Microsoft Apps, we could now flip RapidStartCRM underneath of them.
 In fact, they are not required at all to build your own applications!

 Why not Enterprise?

-Okay, we’re not dummies, these could have been flukes… edge cases.
-But we found ourselves being pulled into other large Enterprise organizations, by other Microsoft Sellers, who had heard through the MS grapevine about our RapidStartCRM approach.
-This led to us presenting a Microsoft internal webinar to the Enterprise Sales teams, to explain this new motion.
-Here is what a couple of MS sellers, who had worked with us, were saying about RapidStartCRM internally:
+Okay, we’re not dummies, this could have been a fluke… and edge case.
+But we found ourselves being pulled into other large Enterprise organizations, by other Microsoft Sellers who had heard through the MS grapevine about our approach.
+Here is what a couple of MS sellers were saying about it internally: